bradcar/bno08x_i2c_spi_MicroPython/README.md

         BNO_REPORT_STABILITY_CLASSIFIER
         BNO_REPORT_ACTIVITY_CLASSIFIER

+BNO Sensor documentation uses the words "ROTATION_VECTOR", and we honor that in several constants.
+Most people refer to these as quaternions, which makes coding easier, so in this code we use bno.quaternion and enable it with "BNO_REPORT_ROTATION_VECTOR" and likewise use bno.game_quaternion and enable it with "BNO_REPORT_GAME_ROTATION_VECTOR".

 ## Getting the sensor results:

 Sensors values can be accessed with:

     accel_x, accel_y, accel_z = bno.acceleration

-Roll, tilt, and yaw can be obtained with:
+Roll, tilt, and yaw can be obtained easily from quaternion with:

-    roll, tilt, yaw = bno.euler
+    roll, tilt, yaw = bno.quaternion.euler

 The data and the metadata for each report can be accessed at the same time using ".full".
 In this way, the accuracy and the usec-accurate timestamp  of a particular report is returned at the same time.